mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

 cases, it's imperative that a _human_ is what is adding the warning silencing or hlint ignore.

-"The simplest approach is..." is the worst thing you ever want to see in a thought trace, because it's a sure guaranteed sign that they are about to spew the most ridiculous and awful code you've ever seen.
+["The simplest approach is..."]{.llm} is the worst thing you ever want to see in a thought trace, because it's a sure guaranteed sign that they are about to spew the most ridiculous and awful code you've ever seen.

 Breaking down the matrix: